 On May 4, 2017, the Company announced a major transformation initiative to streamline the organization and enhance the efficiency of its operations.
-Failure to execute change management during this transition could result in disruptions to the operations of the business or the ability of the Company to implement and achieve its long term strategic objectives.
-The implementation of a major transformation initiative has the ability to create labor unrest, negative publicity and business disruption.
+Failure to execute change management during this transition could result in disruptions to the operations of the business or the ability of the Company to implement and achieve its long-term strategic objectives.
+The implementation of a major transformation initiative has the ability to create labour strife, negative publicity and business disruption.

-There is the risk that the Company will not realize the \$500 million in annualized savings when the independent regions are collapsed, when collaborations with vendors are simplified and efficiency and productivity initiatives are complete by the end of fiscal 2020.
+There is the risk that the Company will not realize the \$500.0 million in annualized savings by the completion of the three year reorganization in 2020.